OHIF/Viewers/docs/latest/extensions/modules/viewport.md

 # Module: Viewport

+<mark>Viewports consume a displaySet and display/allow the user to interact with data.
+The viewport can specify which displaySets can be accepted by the SOPClassHandler’s UID.
+A mode can define which Viewport to use for specific SOPClassHandlers, so if you want to fork just a single Viewport component for a specialized mode, this is possible.

 An extension can register a Viewport Module by defining a `getViewportModule` method that returns a React component.
 Currently, we use viewport components to add support for: